libgdx/packr/README.md

 Then, rhino.jar (about 1.1MB) and, in case of a Windows JRE, all executable files in `jre/bin/` and the folder `jre/bin/client/` will be removed.

-Packr comes with two such configurations out of the box, [`soft`](https://github.com/karlsabo/packr/blob/master/Packr/src/main/resources/minimize/soft) and [`hard`](https://github.com/karlsabo/packr/blob/master/Packr/src/main/resources/minimize/hard).
+Packr comes with two such configurations out of the box, [`soft`](./Packr/src/main/resources/minimize/soft).
 The `hard` profile removes a few more files, and repacks some additional JAR files.

 ## The "removelibs" option
 Minimization aside, packr can remove all dynamic libraries which do not match the target platform from your project JAR file(s):